Nevermoor: The Trials of Morrigan Crow: Reviews

-The book has been generally well-received, especially on Goodreads, with reviews calling the writing style "Harry-Potterish" and "magical."
-The same has been said about the book on Common Sense Media.
 The Guardian called the book "a magical debut" and that "from the surreal Hotel Deucalion to giant Magnifi-cats and the Tube-inspired Wunderground transport system, Townsend’s vibrant world-building is what really sets Nevermoor apart."
 On The Terror of Knowing, a review rated the book five out of five stars, calling the main character Morrigan Crow "a wonderful protagonist for the story ... strong and sarcastic and also silly at times."
 A review on Publishers Weekly also likened to the Morrigan character, calling her a "captivating heroine, filled with moxie and wit, whose unexpected second chance at life gives her the opportunity to discover who she truly is."
 A Cat, a Book, and a Cup of Tea gave the book four out of five cats, saying that though "there is darkness in this book, notably in Morrigan’s realizations about her family ... somehow Nevermoor manages to stay light-hearted and zany."
+The book has also been reviewed by The Nerd Daily.